eastcitysoftware/weld/README.md

 ### Initalizing weld.js

-weld.js is initialized by calling `weld.apply()`.
+weld.js is initialized by calling `weld.apply()`, it' recommended to do within a DOMContentLoaded event listener to ensure the DOM is fully loaded.
 This function will search within the element scope (defaults to document) for elements with the `wd-bind` attribute and apply the corresponding binder.
 You can also "auto-apply" the bindings by adding the `wd-apply` attribute to the script tag.

 ## Quick Start